okta/okta-sdk-dotnet/docs/TemplateApi.md

 Retrieve an SMS Template

-Fetches a specific template by `id`
+Retrieves a specific template by `id`

 ### Example
 ```csharp